 - Ground Fault Circuit Interrupters (GFCI ) are required on all construction sites.
 Please see the Electrical Safety section of this manual

 Barriers and Guards - Barriers and guards are required to ensure safety against existing hazards.
 They must be used as necessary to protect the University community from known physical hazards.
-If you discover a hazard that cannot be removed or sufficiently protected, notify persons working in the area and contact Safety and Environmental Health immediately.
+If you discover a hazard that cannot be removed or sufficiently protected, notify persons working in the area and contact Office of Safety immediately.

 Types of Barriers and Guards